-- Paper-based records and electronic devices (such as laptops and hard-drives) are kept locked and restricted when not in use - Personal data is signed for, logged and managed when it is taken off site to ensure safe return or erasure

-- The implementation of an enforced password protection policy such that all passwords are random and non-traceable - Encrypted software is used on all electronic tools - Data Sharing Agreements are in place where data is shared with a 3rd party
+- Paper-based records and electronic devices (such as laptops and hard-drives) are kept locked and restricted when not in use - Personal data is signed for and logged when it is taken off site to ensure safe return or erasure - The implementation of an enforced password protection policy such that all passwords are random and non-traceable - Encrypted software is used on all electronic tools - Data Sharing Agreements are in place where data is shared with a 3rd party

-9. How we share your data
+9. How your data is shared

 SHARE MAT will not share your personal data with any 3rd parties unless it informs you or asks for your consent to do so.
-We may need to share data if required to do so by the law.
-For more information regarding situations in which your data may be shared, please see the ICO's website.
+SHARE MAT may need to share data if required to do so by the law.
+For more information regarding situations where your data may be shared, please see the ICO's website.